ondrejspilka327/blazor-runtime-loaded-dynamic-component/README.md

 - build both projects
 - copy DynamicComponent\* into target directory of demo app (DynamicComponentDemo\bin\Debug\net7.0)
 - run demo app, you shall see dynamic component renderred

+# Disclaimer
+Please be aware the code is provided as is, as long as the use case is yet not officially documented, use it on your own responsibility.
+I will do my best to confirm this is officially supported as soon as possible.